UlfTroppens/hpclab-setup-node/README.md

 Ansible role to setup node for hpclab environment

 The setup of a node includes:
-* Configuration of host name and domain name
+* Configure host name and domain name
+* Configure /etc/hosts